 Ptah was a great protector of Egypt.
 According to myth, he saved the town of Pelusium from the Assyrian invaders.
 He ordered all of the vermin in the fields to chew through the bowstrings and shield handles of the enemy, destroying their weapons and sending them home in a panic.

 The Shabaka stone records that Ptah helped settle the fight between Horus and Set by making Set the lord of Upper Egypt while Geb made Horus the lord of Lower Egypt.
 Thus, he was instrumental in maintaining the duality of Upper and Lower Egypt.

 The Apis bull was regarded as the “Ba” (one of the parts of the soul) of Ptah.
 However, in later times, the Apis was associated with him only while it was living and associated with Osiris after death.
-Herodotus wrote that the Apis bull was conceived from a bolt of lightning, it was black with a while diamond on his forehead, the image of a vulture on his back, double hairs on his tail and a scarab mark under his tongue.
+Herodotus wrote that the Apis bull was conceived from a bolt of lightning, he was black with a white diamond on his forehead, the image of a vulture on his back, double hairs on his tail, and a scarab mark under his tongue.

 - Pinch, Geraldine (2002) Handbook Egyptian Mythology

 - Redford Donald B (2002) Ancient Gods Speak